UCI-GDIM32-W25/hw1-datrujil/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/MjLLqDcN)
 # HW1
 ## W1L2 In-Class Activity

-Put your notes from the W1L2 (Thurs, Jan 9) in-class activity here.

 "How would you desribe this game world in objects?"

 There is a Player object that the user will control.
 There are Plant objects that a Player object can place within the world.
 There is a Camera object that will determine the angle that we are playing the game in.
 There are dynamic scoring objects that detail the amount of seeds a player has and the amount of plants that are on screen.
 And there is an Environment object that determines the background of the game.

 "What attributes and actions do these objects have?"

 A Player has a static character design that can be moved using WASD keys.
 The player can also press SPACE to plant seeds.
 Once a plant has been placed, the plant is unable to be moved or removed.
 When a player reaches 5 total plants placed, then the player can continue pressing SPACE but no more plants will appear.
 The environment object itself as well as the camera can not do anything.

 "How do these objects act on or affect each other?"

 Players can place plants which in turn affects the scoring objects.
 When the player places one plant, the "Seeds Remaining" decreases by 1 while "Seeds Planted" increases by 1.

 ## Devlog
-Prompt: Include the HW1 break-down exercise you wrote during the Week 1 - Lecture 2 (Jan 9) in-class activity (above).
-If you did not attend and perform this activity, review the lecture slides and write your own plan for how you believe HW1 should be built.
-If your initially proposed plan turned out significantly different than the activity answers given by Prof Reid, you may want to note what was different.
-Then, write about how the plan you wrote in the break-down connects to the code you wrote.
-Cite specific class names and method names in the code and GameObjects in your Unity Scene.

 **PLAN**
 *Step 1)* First, it is important to prepare all the objects so that we can do all the testing later when it is time to code.
 We need to havce a player object and a plant object to ensure we can validate the basic functionality of using WASD to move the Player object